sf-wdi-gaia/rails-views-and-helpers/README.md

 ```
   -----    header with menu      -----
-  -----    yield                 -----
+  -----    <%= yield %>          -----
   -----    footer                -----
 ```
 That `yield` is where the current page content will be rendered.

 Another alternative would be to move the _header with menu_ into a partial instead.
 This option would be best when for example we only use the menu on some pages, but not all.

-Likewise if we have a couple of views that are using the same form code or have the same submenu or other HTML code we should consider moving that code into a partial.
+**DRY views**: Likewise if we have a couple of views that are using the same form code or have the same submenu or other HTML code we should consider moving that code into a partial.
 Example:

 ```
 # new.html.erb
 -----  new instructions text  -----
 -----  form                   -----
------  form                   -----
+-----  form-inputs            -----
------  form                   -----
+-----  form-submit            -----
 -----  other info             -----

 # edit.html.erb
 -----  edit instructions text -----
 -----  form                   -----
------  form                   -----
+-----  form-inputs            -----
------  form                   -----
+-----  form-submit            -----
 ```

 In the above case it would be very common to take the `form` out of both pages and put it inside a partial.
 Result: